Hema Malini: 1980–1997 (Commercial success)

-In the 80s Malini continued to star in big budget films like Kranti, Naseeb, Satte Pe Satta and Rajput, most of which proved successful at the box-office.
-She continued to work in heroine-centric roles after becoming a mother, in films like Aandhi Toofan, Durgaa, Ramkali, Sitapur Ki Geeta, Ek Chadar Maili Si, Rihaee and Jamai Raja.
+In the 1980s, Malini continued to star in big budget films such as Kranti, Naseeb, Satte Pe Satta and Rajput, most of whom proved to be successful at the box office.
+She continued to work in heroine-centric roles even after becoming a mother in films such as Aandhi Toofan, Durgaa, Ramkali, Sitapur Ki Geeta, Ek Chadar Maili Si, Rihaee and Jamai Raja.

 During this period, her films with Dharmendra included Alibaba Aur 40 Chor, Baghavat, Samraat, Razia Sultan, Baghavat, and Raaj Tilak.
-She continued to be paired with Rajesh Khanna in movies like Dard, Bandish, Kudrat, Hum Dono, Rajput, Babu, Durgaa, Sitapur Ki Geeta and Paap Ka Ant, some of which were major successes in her career.
+She continued to be paired with Rajesh Khanna in movies such as Dard, Bandish, Kudrat, Hum Dono, Rajput, Babu, Durgaa, Sitapur Ki Geeta and Paap Ka Ant, some of whom were major successes in her career.

-In the 1990s, she produced and directed the 1992 film Dil Aashna Hai, starring Divya Bharti and Shah Rukh Khan in the leading roles.
-She also produced and directed her second feature film Mohini (1995), starring her niece Madhoo and actor Sudesh Berry in the leading roles.
+In 1992, she directed and produced the film Dil Aashna Hai, starring Divya Bharti and Shah Rukh Khan in the leading roles.
+She also directed and produced her second film Mohini in 1995, which starred her niece Madhoo and Sudesh Berry in the lead roles.
 She then focused on dancing and television work, only occasionally appearing in films.
-In 1997, she acted in Vinod Khanna's production Himalay Putra.
+In 1997, she appeared in Vinod Khanna's production Himalay Putra.

 2000(s)–present

 After taking a break from films for a number of years, Malini made a comeback with Baghban (2003), for which she earned a Filmfare Best Actress Award nomination.
 She also made guest appearances in the 2004 film Veer-Zaara and the 2007 film Laaga Chunari Mein Daag, in addition to a supporting role in the 2006 film Baabul.
 In 2010, she acted in Sadiyaan alongside fellow veteran actress Rekha.
-In 2011, she produced and directed her third feature film Tell Me O Khuda which featured both her husband Dharmendra and her daughter Esha Deol, which was a box office failure.
-In 2017 she acted in the film Ek Thi Rani Aisi Bhi in the role of Vijaya Raje Scindia of Gwalior, with Vinod Khanna as her husband, unfortunately it was Khanna's last film.
+In 2011, she directed and produced her third film Tell Me O Kkhuda which featured both her husband Dharmendra and her oldest daughter Esha Deol, which was a box office failure.
+In 2017, she appeared in the film Ek Thi Rani Aisi Bhi in the role of Vijaya Raje Scindia of Gwalior, with Vinod Khanna playing her husband; however, it was Khanna's last film before his death.
 The film was directed by Gul Bahar Singh.
 The film was released on 21 April 2017.
-Her latest film is Shimla Mirchi, starring Rajkummar Rao and Rakul Preet Singh.
-The movie was theatrically released in India on 3 January 2020.
-And it was made available on Netflix on 27 January 2020.
+Her most recent film is Shimla Mirchi, starring Rajkummar Rao and Rakul Preet Singh.
+The movie was theatrically released in India on 3 January 2020 and made available on Netflix on 27 January 2020.

-In 2021, she was honored with Indian Film Personality of the Year Award at 52nd International Film Festival of India.
+In 2021, she was honoured with the Indian Film Personality of the Year Award at the 52nd International Film Festival of India.